mikeckennedy/python_bytes_show_notes/transcripts/233-raas-readme-as-a-service.txt

 00:50:30 No problem.
 Thanks for having me.

 00:50:32 Thank you for listening to Python Bytes.
 Follow the show on Twitter via @pythonbytes.
 That's Python Bytes as in B-Y-T-E-S. And get the full show notes at pythonbytes.fm.
 If you have a news item you want featured, just visit pythonbytes.fm and send it our way.
 We're always on the lookout for sharing something cool.
-On behalf of myself and Brian Aukin, This is Michael Kennedy.
+On behalf of myself and Brian Okken, This is Michael Kennedy.

 00:50:54 Thank you for listening and sharing this podcast with your friends and colleagues.